hannahdesmond/mastery-curriculum/chapter3/README.md

 ## Arguments

 Sometimes, a messaged object knows everything it needs to know to answer the message.
-For instance: `1.integer?` is perfectly answerable by `1` all on its own: it doesn't need any other object to tell us whether it's an integer.
+For instance, `1.integer?` is perfectly answerable by `1` all on its own, it doesn't need any other object to tell us whether it's an integer.

 Other times, a messaged object needs to know something else to answer the message.
-We couldn't get away with just saying `1.+`, for example: `1` would rightly ask _"`+` what?
+We couldn't get away with just saying `1.+`, for example, `1` would rightly ask _"`+` what?
 What am I mean to add with?"_.
 In that case, we can give the object a reference to another object required to fulfil the message.
 We call this second object an **argument**:

 ```eval-ruby
 # 2 is the argument